-Potential for Shade - Monitoring Sites were analyzed that provide direct view of the Project and are at a lower elevation than the top of the Project massing.
-Locations must have a view of the Project and be below the top elevation of the Project's massing to receive shade.
+Potential for Shade - Monitoring Sites were analyzed that provide direct view of the Project and are at a lower elevation than the maximum height of the Project massing.
+Locations with a direct view of the Project and with elevation at or below the maximum elevation of the Project's massing may have potential Daylight Shading from the Project.

 Proximity - Monitoring Sites at the least distance to the Project are analyzed.
-These locations are selected because the extent of shade and duration is reduced with distance.
-Locations at a greater distance will receive less shade from the Project than those that are near.
+The extent of and duration of Daylight Shading from the Project is substantially reduced with distance.
+Locations at a greater distance will receive less shade from the Project than those that are adjacent to the Project site.